 (1) There are 620 parking bays in the museum’s parking lot.
 The parking lot is operated by Achuzot Hachof and carries an entrance fee.
 The parking lot includes designated parking spaces for the disabled.

-(2) Restrooms for the disabled are located on each floor near the elevator, with appropriate signage.
+(2) Restrooms for the disabled are located on floors 0, 1, 2 near the elevator, with appropriate signage.

-(3) In each of the exhibits there are some displays that visitors are permitted to touch.
+(3) In each of the permanent exhibits there are some displays that visitors are permitted to touch.

 (4) The videos in the exhibits are accompanied by subtitles in Hebrew, English, and Arabic.

 (5) In the auditorium, the classrooms, and the screening rooms there are assistive devices for the hearing impaired.
 These assistive devices may be obtained from the museum’s front desk.